DFreds/dfreds-hidden-token-effects/README.md

 </p>

 <p align="center">
-    <b>DFreds Hidden Token Effects</b> is a FoundryVTT module template that uses Typescript and Vite for development.
+    <b>DFreds Hidden Token Effects</b> is a FoundryVTT module that hides effect icons on tokens.
 </p>

 ## Features

-- Full use of well-defined types provided by [pf2e](https://foundryvtt.com/packages/pf2e)
-- Symlink integration, so you aren't directly messing with the foundry data folder
-- Use of [nvm](https://github.com/nvm-sh/nvm) and npm for node and package management
-- Use of [vite](https://vite.dev/) for building
-- Commands to build for production, staging, or development
-- Commands to configure and run different versions of FoundryVTT
-- Tools to automatically rename the name of the module, update the types, and enforce code linting
-- Powerful GitHub actions that handle releases, (optionally) posting updates to a Discord channel, and optionally publishing the release to Foundry
+- Automatically hides any effect icons that do originate from an actor or item the user owns
+- Easily configure when icons appear based on the level of ownership (limited, observer, owner)
+- Overlay icons always appear

 ## Getting Started

-### See the [documentation](https://www.dfreds-modules.com/developers/module-template-ts/) page for details.
+### See the [documentation](https://www.dfreds-modules.com/free-modules/hidden-token-effects) page for details.